AmarjeetYelwande/AutomationTestingOnline/README.md

 ### Booking selection

     - Booking is allowed even if date is elapsed
-    - Irrespective of the whether booking information is correct / incorrect you get a message 'must not be null' on booking landing page.
-So booking is never successful.
+    - When booking is done without selecting dates, you get message "must not be null"
-    - When no data is supplied in forms, you get message without mention of the specific field where validation has failed
+    - When no data is supplied in forms, you get message without mention of the specific field where validation has failed.- The message is generic like the length of the string should be between 5 and 20

 ## Execute following commands to setup and test the project in sequence